nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/file-manager.md

     That's it!

-See also the tutorial on [how to change the default document type used when importing files in the Nuxeo Platform]({{page page='how-to-change-the-default-document-type-when-importing-a-file-in-the-nuxeo-platform'}}).
+See also the tutorial on [HOWTO: Change the Default Document Type Used When Importing Files in the Nuxeo Platform]({{page page='how-to-change-the-default-document-type-when-importing-a-file-in-the-nuxeo-platform'}}).

 * * *